Makeup

 BB and CC creams are the go-to favorites for those who like natural makeup, all-in-one products, and as many skin care benefits as possible.
 DD and EE creams are a little more complicated, and much less common.
 Trying to decide which of the alphabet creams you need can be difficult, especially when there are so many options on the market.

-What is true for almost all BB, CC, DD and EE creams is that they are one-part foundation (or maybe closer tinted moisturizer), and one-part skin care products.
+What is true for almost all BB, CC, DD and EE creams is that they are one-part foundation (or maybe closer to a tinted moisturizer), and one-part skin care products.
 Some can also cover the categories of face primer, anti-aging serum, and sunscreen (or at least so they claim).

 The OG BB creams, while created in Germany, became a hit thanks to their popularity in East Asia.
 A dermatologist formulated the first BB cream in the ‘60s, in order to give a safe and protective makeup product to patients who have had strong acid peels.